sheetald18/InkWell/README.md

 # InkWell
 # API Documentation

-Welcome to the documentation for our API.
+Welcome to the documentation for our InkWell note taking application API.
 This document outlines the available endpoints and their functionalities.

 ## Endpoints